 Tip: It's worth to do specialists appointments by phone as there are often free time slots available which do not show up on websites.

 Public health insurance covers dentists but you might want to pay extra for better quality dental crowns.
 Orthodontic treatments up to the age of 18 are usually included.
-Eye care is covered but here as well you might want to pay a bit more for better treatments.
-These extra payments are affordable though.

 A spouse or registered partner without job or working only a limited amount of time and minor children are insured with the main contributor at no extra costs in public health insurance (Familienversicherung) source.